 Nott's ingenious schemes for financing higher education, including a statewide lottery, also were instrumental in building Union's reputation.
-Scandal touched his later years, however, as lottery manipulations by hired agents led to charges of corruption.
-Nott's refusal to relinquish control of the College during his final years began a disintegration that accelerated in the quarter century after the president's death.
-At its low point in 1888, Union had fewer students in all four classes than it had graduated as seniors a half century earlier.
-The revival of the College began in the late 19th century under the leadership of Andrew Van Vranken Raymond, president from 1894 to 1907.
-Among his most important innovations was the establishment of a Department of Electrical Engineering and Applied Physics, headed by the "electrical wizard" of the General Electric Company, Charles P. Steinmetz.
+Innovations under the leadership of Andrew Van Vranken Raymond, president from 1894 to 1907 include the establishment of a Department of Electrical Engineering and Applied Physics, headed by the "electrical wizard" of the General Electric Company, Charles P. Steinmetz.
 The new department gave impetus to the development of strong programs in science and technology and attracted attention and applications to the College.